sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ## Events cache service
 1. This is a singleton service that runs in eventd container.
 2. It has access to all messages received by zmq proxy via an internal listener tied to the proxy.
-3. The caching can be started/stopped.
+3. The caching is started/stopped transparently via init/de-init subscriber API, if cache-use is enabled by caller.
 4. When started all events are cached.
 Upon cache overflow, the events are dropped and count as missed.
 5. The cache service uses ZMQ REQ/REP pattern for communication w.r.t start/stop and replying with cached data.
-6. APIs are provided for all cache access.
+6. The receive API will transparently read off of cache, if cache is enabled by the caller.

 ## Event exporting